 - Be cautious of free credit report scams that can cost you money or put your personal information at risk.

 Checking your credit report not only gives you insight into each of your credit accounts, it allows you to view a list of companies that have checked your credit report within the past two years.
 At a minimum, you should check your credit report at least once a year to be sure the information is accurate, complete, and within the federal credit reporting time limit for negative information on a credit report.
-In most cases, a consumer reporting agency may not report advere information more than seven years old, or bankruptcies that are more than 10 years old.
+In most cases, a consumer reporting agency may not report adverse information more than seven years old or bankruptcies that are more than ten years old.

 "Consumers are entitled to one free credit report from each of the major credit bureaus (Experian, Equifax, and TransUnion) once a year.
-Consumers can spread them out so they can check them every few months, rather than checking all three at once," Madison Block, marketing communications and programs associate at American Consumer Credit Counseling, told The Balance by email.
+Consumers can spread them out to check them every few months, rather than checking all three at once," Madison Block, marketing communications and programs associate at American Consumer Credit Counseling, told The Balance by email.

-In response to hardships caused by the pandemic, you can check your credit report for free every week through April 20, 2022, with AnnualCreditReport.com.
-The program was extended for another year in March.
+In response to hardships caused by the pandemic, you can check your credit report for free every week through December 2022, with AnnualCreditReport.com.
+The program was extended for another eight months in April.

 While checking your credit report one to three times a year is a good rule of thumb, you can monitor your credit more frequently thanks to a number of free credit report services.
 These include: